 Cables shall not run through accommodation spaces.
 However, when required due to technological reasons, such laying is allowed in special enclosed transit systems (structures).

 18.7.2.2 Segregation.

-High-voltage cables shall be segregated from cables for voltage below 1000 V. In particular, they shall not be run in the same cable bunch, nor in the same ducts or pipes, or in the same boxes with cables for a voltage 1000 V and below.
+High-voltage cables shall be segregated from cables for voltage below 1000 V. In particular, they shall not be run in the same cable bunch, nor in the same ducts or pipes with cables for a voltage 1000 V and below.